Louis-Aime/calendrical-javascript/README.md

 The **WeekClock** exported class computes week figures: day of week, week number, number of weeks in year, week year that includes a date.

-The **IsoCOunter** exported class enables conversion from any day counter to iso8601 and the reverse.
+The **IsoCounter** exported class enables conversion from any day counter to iso8601 and the reverse.
 The author specifies the epoch for the counter using a date in Iso 8601.

 The **JulianDayIso** is deprecated, here suppressed.